In Psychology And Other Social Sciences, Many Studies Fail The Reproducibility Test

 As part of the reproducibility study, about 200 social scientists were surveyed and asked to predict which results would stand up to the re-test and which would not.
 Scientists filled out a survey in which they predicted the winners and losers.
 They also took part in a "prediction market," where they could buy or sell tokens that represented their views.

-"They're taking bets with each other, against us," ways Anna Dreber, an economics professor at the Stockholm School of Economics, and coauthor of the new study.
+"They're taking bets with each other, against us," says Anna Dreber, an economics professor at the Stockholm School of Economics, and coauthor of the new study.

 It turns out, "these researchers were very good at predicting which studies would replicate," she says.
 "I think that's great news for science."